Found here. Our comments in bold.

 Of 27 books of the New Testament, called “the words of Christ” in Hebrews 1:1, exactly zero were written by women.
 This means Jesus chose no women to recall his words or deliver them via Scripture.

-As we consider this, we first note that no title of any book in the Bible identifies a woman as the author.
+As we consider this we first should note that no title of any book in the Bible identifies a woman as the author.
 But these titles, like the chapter and verse division, are not part of the original text, they were added later and should not be regarded as inspired.

 Thursday, June 11, 2020